 The OUM-SIRIM collaboration is indeed timely and significant as it is OUM’s goal to realise the nation’s vision of creating a specialised and technology-driven workforce.
 It will also fulfil the needs of industries by producing globally competitive graduates in highly skilled work environments.

-As a senior member of CAS, Dr Raziana has vast experience in quality management.
-She is an Internal Auditor for the Malaysian Association of Distance Education, member of the MQM Board of Studies, head of CAS Quality Improvement Committee and OUM internal auditor.
+As a senior member of FAS, Dr Raziana has vast experience in quality management.
+She is an Internal Auditor for the Malaysian Association of Distance Education, member of the MQM Board of Studies, head of FAS Quality Improvement Committee and OUM internal auditor.

 Dr Raziana says, “The programme comprises 12 modules and provides learners with thorough grounding in the theory and application of the various concepts that form the basis of Total Quality Management (TQM).”
 She adds that this programme is unlike any other as it is developed based on knowledge related to quality management, encompassing areas of TQM and Quality Improvement Tools and Methods that use the updated standards of ISO 9001: 2015 Quality Management Systems, ISO 14001: 2004 Environmental Management Systems, and ISO 18001: 2007 Occupational Health and Safety Assessment Series.